 Stability is an often underrated element of work life.

-This is not the type stability that signals an individual or organizational downfall (resting on laurels, complacency, etc.).
+This is not the type stability that signals an individual’s or an organization’s downfall (resting on laurels, complacency, etc.).
 It is a very different animal.
+It is a dynamic that serves as a springboard to desired outcomes.

-Over the last decade, stability has become a somewhat reviled and forbidden topic.
-While we glamorize new and dynamic aspects of work life, we have effectively sidelined the beauty of a solid foundation.
-However, the evidence of a the need for stability exists.
-(Think of the work of Edmondson or Luthans).
+Over the last decade, stability has become a somewhat reviled and forbidden.
+While we have glamorized new and dynamic components, we have effectively sidelined the beauty of a solid foundation.
+However, the evidence of the need for stability exists — and is peppered throughout the literature.
+(Think of the work of Edmondson or Luthans alone).
+In fact, stability has catapulted off of our radar with great haste, leaving a gaping hole that only deepens.

-In other cases, the pillars of work life, such as performance management or communication channels, have let us down — unable to provide the needed fuel to excel.
+The force of stability also affects both individuals and organizations (as practices).
+In many cases, the pillars of work life, such as performance management or communication channels, have let us down — unable to provide the needed fuel to excel.

 The potential sources of stability are varied and in some cases personal.
 However, these sources are vital.
 They are necessary.
 When these elements are present we somehow find our way (and discover our place) through needed progress and change.